Open Data Hub logo

 1. From the Open Data Hub dashboard, click SettingsCluster settings.

-2. Under Stop idle notebooks, select Stop idle notebooks after.
+2. Under Stop idle workbenches, select Stop idle workbenches after.

-3. Enter a time limit, in hours and minutes, for when idle notebooks are stopped.
+3. Enter a time limit, in hours and minutes, for when idle workbenches are stopped.

 4. Click Save changes.